liezzzlll/liezzzlll/poetry.md

 #aigenerated #madebydall-e

 ## to the loves of my life
-There a lot of poems and songs about romantic love\
+There's a lot of poems and songs about romantic love\
-and not enough about the friends who go beyond and above
+but not enough about the friends who go beyond and above!

 You all know who you are...\
 this is for my dear friends, near and far.